APPLICATION

 Coating system

 The operation occurs in a coating pan.
 The revolution of the pan causes a smooth tumbling effect.
-Mixing can be enhanced by baffles.
+Baffles can enhance mixing.
 Coating pans differ in shape (ball, cylinder) and size (600 mm to 3 m diameter), with respective small 50 – 250 kg to large 250 – 3000 kg capacities.
 The syrup application occurs by dribbling or spraying.
-A fully automated operation requires ancillaries such as automatic loading, discharge, air blowing and exhaust, syrup preparation and dosing, cleaning in place.
+A fully automated operation requires automatic loading, discharge, air blowing and exhaust, syrup preparation, and dosing, and cleaning in place.

 PROCESS